|Weight – Loco||56t 0cwt|

 During its working life it was based at Inverness and Perth.

 103 was renumbered LMS 17916 on Grouping in 1923 and was set aside for preservation in 1934 when it was taken out of service and stored at St Rollox.
 It was restored during 1935/36 as HR 103.

 In 1959 the engine was restored to working order for working special trains as part of the Scottish Industries Exhibition.
 It was painted in Stroudley’s “improved engine green”, which was in fact a brilliant yellow colour.
-It hauled many enthusiasts’ trains for several years before finding a permanent resting place in Glasgow Transport Museum, only surviving former Highland Railway locomotive.
+It hauled many enthusiasts’ trains until 1965 when it found a permanent resting place in Glasgow Transport Museum as the only surviving former Highland Railway locomotive.